practice area bg MOBILE practice area bg scaled

 Flooded vehicles may be declared total losses, while insurers attempt to apply lower valuations.
 Repair delays increase when storms strain local repair shops and supply chains.
 Disputes over rental car coverage and loss-of-use compensation are common.
 Accurate documentation and prompt inspections are essential to counter these challenges.

-Why Early Legal Guidance Matters During Storm Season
+Why Does Early Legal Guidance Matter During Storm Season?

 Storm-season accidents create urgency.
 Evidence can disappear quickly as roads are cleared, vehicles are repaired, and witnesses become unavailable.
 Insurance companies move fast to protect their interests.